Mary Celeste: New York

 On October 20, 1872, Briggs arrived at Pier 50 on the East River in New York City to supervise the loading of the ship's cargo of 1,701 barrels of alcohol; his wife and infant daughter joined him a week later.
-On Sunday, November 3, Briggs wrote to his mother to say that he intended to leave on Tuesday, adding that "our vessel is in beautiful trim and I hope we shall have a fine passage."
+On Sunday, November 3, Briggs wrote to his mother to say that he intended to leave on Tuesday, adding, "our vessel is in beautiful trim and I hope we shall have a fine passage."

 On the morning of Tuesday, November 5, Mary Celeste left Pier 50 with Briggs, his wife and daughter, and seven crew members, and moved into New York Harbor.
 The weather was uncertain, and Briggs decided to wait for better conditions.
 He anchored the ship just off Staten Island, where Sarah used the delay to send a final letter to her mother-in-law.
 "Tell Arthur," she wrote, "I make great dependence on the letters I shall get from him, and will try to remember anything that happens on the voyage which he would be pleased to hear."
 The weather eased two days later, and Mary Celeste left the harbor and entered the Atlantic.

 While Mary Celeste prepared to sail, the Canadian brigantine lay nearby in Hoboken, New Jersey, awaiting a cargo of petroleum destined for Genoa via Gibraltar.
 Captain David Morehouse and first mate Oliver Deveau were Nova Scotians, both highly experienced and respected seamen.
-Captains Briggs and Morehouse shared common interests, and some writers think it likely that they knew each other, if only casually.
+Captains Briggs and Morehouse shared common interests, and some writers think they likely knew each other, if only casually.
 Some accounts assert that they were close friends who dined together on the evening before Mary Celestes departure, but the evidence for this is limited to a recollection by Morehouse's widow 50 years after the event.
-(Note: Lionel and Patricia Fanthorpe report the friendship and the farewell dinner as facts, while other writers are dubious, notably Paul Begg: "One should not doubt the authority of Mrs Morehouse, but in this case it seems almost inconceivable that such a friendship, had it existed, would not have been mentioned during the salvage hearings or have afterwards been independently confirmed by Captain Briggs's family.")
+(Note: Lionel and Patricia Fanthorpe report the friendship and the farewell dinner as facts, while other writers are dubious, notably Paul Begg: "One should not doubt the authority of Mrs. Morehouse, but in this case it seems almost inconceivable that such a friendship, had it existed, would not have been mentioned during the salvage hearings or have afterwards been independently confirmed by Captain Briggs' family.")
 Dei Gratia departed for Gibraltar on November 15, following the same general route eight days after Mary Celeste.